60pportunities/documentacao/docs/ggha.md

 When selecting an action, consider its popularity, maintenance status, and the trustworthiness of its author.
 Reading the action's documentation, reviews, and source code can help you make an in- formed decision.

 ### Using pre-built actions:
-To use a pre-built action in your workflow, add a new step to your job and use the uses keyword, followed by the action's repository in the format <owner>/<repo>@<ref>.
+To use a pre-built action in your workflow, add a new step to your job and use the uses keyword, followed by the action's repository in the format `<owner>/<repo>@<ref>`.
 Example:

 ```
-Jobs:
+ jobs:
-Build:
+  build:
      runs-on: ubuntu-latest
-Steps:
+       steps:
           - name: Checkout repository
             uses: actions/checkout@v2
           - name: Set up Node.js
             uses: actions/setup-node@v2
             with:
               node-version: 14
 ```

 In this example, the actions/checkout@v2 action checks out your repository's code, and the actions/setup-node@v2 action sets up Node.js with the specified version.

 ### Configuring pre-built actions:
-Many actions provide input parameters that you can use to cus- tomize their behaviour.
+Many actions provide input parameters that you can use to customize their behaviour.
 To set input parameters, use the with key- word followed by a key-value map of parameter names and values.
 Example:

 ```
 jobs:
   deploy:
      runs-on: ubuntu-latest
      steps:
        - name: Deploy to Firebase
          uses: w9jds/firebase-action@v1.5.0
          with:
            args: deploy --only hosting
          env: FIREBASE_TOKEN: ${{ secrets.FIREBASE_TOKEN }}
 ```

-In this example, the w9jds/firebase-action@v1.5.0 action deploys your application to Firebase Hosting, with the specified argu- ments.
+In this example, the w9jds/firebase-action@v1.5.0 action deploys your application to Firebase Hosting, with the specified arguments.
 The action also requires a FIREBASE_TOKEN environment variable, which is provided as a secret.

 ### Popular pre-built actions:
 There are numerous pre-built actions available in the GitHub Actions Marketplace, covering various tasks such as code quality checks, deployments, and notifications.
 Here are some popular actions that you might find useful in your workflows: